-The partial ban of Prunus exploitation in 1991, which was lifted in 1992; the ban on felling decided in 1993; and the reduction of quotas in 2008 were followed by the ban on the importation of Cameroon Prunus into Europe space as a result of the decision undertaken by the European Commission in October 2007.
+The partial ban of Prunus exploitation in 1991, which was lifted in 1992; the ban on felling decided in 1993; and the reduction of quotas in 2008 were followed by the ban on the importation of Cameroon's Prunus into Europe space as a result of the decision undertaken by the European Commission in October 2007.

-Prunus africana has been recognized as a % pecial product with particular interest+.
-Article n° 2 of Decision n° 0336/D/MINFOF of the 06th July 2006 that give the list of % pecial products nese are products that are relatively less abundant in measures are indispensable, due to the threatening esting methods used by harvesters.
-The quotas for
+Prunus africana has been recognized as a "special product with particular interest".
+Article n° 2 of Decision n° 0336/D/MINFOF of the 06th July 2006 that give the list of "special products with a particular interest" states that, these are products that are relatively less abundant in the forest or for which some additional measures are indispensable, due to the threatening caused by the non sustainable harvesting methods used by harvesters.
+The quotas for "special products with particular interest" are granted by an inter-ministerial commission comprising representatives from the forest administration, environment, research, finance, and other administrations.